Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 When it comes to warranty, the basic rule, and the sanest one, is choosing a company that offers a better and longer warranty.
 However, you should also consider a brand that has better customer service.

 If they are polite?
-Are able to meet your needs and answer complaints?
+Are they able to meet your needs and answer complaints?
 More so, if they are kind enough to send replacement parts if you happen to need them, this is the brand to go with.
 So consider the warranty and customer care at the same time.

 Frequently Asked Questions [F.A.Q]